Page Contributor(s): Mark Blackburn, Taipei, Taiwan; Jan-Hendrik Meidinger, Manager, Grand Hyatt Hotel, Taipei City, Taiwan

 Aerial drone photo: view east from 6 kilometers into the climb.
 Pacific Ocean in the background.

 This is an extremely challenging road bike climb and the second longest in the world, behind Mauna Loa, Hawaii, USA (100.1 km/62.2 miles).
-Because the formula we use (FIETS) penalizes climbs that have significant descents in them, Wuling Pass East “only” ranks 77th in the world (Wuling North is #2, and Wuling West #13 -- primarily because they are shorter, steeper overall and have no meaningful descents).
-However, at 87.4 kilometers (54.3 miles), gaining 3,459 meters (11,349’) to a peak of 3,158 meters (10,361’) at 3.6% average grade (a mile near the top averages 10% at around 8,500’ altitude), this is a beast of a climb.
+Because the formula we use (FIETS) penalizes climbs that have significant descents in them, Wuling Pass East “only” ranks 110th in the world while Wuling West is #13 -- primarily because it is shorter, steeper overall and has no meaningful descents).
+However, at 87.4 kilometers (54.3 miles), gaining 3,459 meters (11,349’) to a peak of 3,158 meters (10,361’) at 3.6% average grade (a mile near the top averages 10% at around 8,500’ altitude and the overall gradient averages 4.5% when descent is eliminated), this is a beast of a climb.

 While the challenge of this climb alone justifies its inclusion on all road bike climbing bucket lists, it is Taroko Gorge that separates Wuling East from nearly all other climbs in the world.
 Taroko Gorge is within Taroko National Park (est. 1986; 355 square miles/227,000 acres), one of nine National Parks on the island of Taiwan.
 Taroko Gorge is composed of metamorphic rocks, including marble.
 It is the smooth polished marble walls carved by the Liwu River which is absolutely remarkable.
 We’ve never seen anything like it -- stunning!